-11. Exclusion from school
+11. Exclusion from School

-Guidelines for the exclusion from day nursery and school of children and household contacts suffering from an infectious disease
+Guidelines for the exclusion from day nursery and school of children and household contacts suffering from an infectious disease.

-Disease Usual Incubation Period (days) Infectious Period (days) Minimum period of exclusion patients from school, day nurse playgroup, etc. Exclusion of family contacts who attend playgroup, day nursery or school Campylobacter 3-5 Whilst organism is in stools (<7 weeks) but mainly whilst diarrhoea is present Until clinically fit with no diarrhoea for 48 hours None Chickenpox 13-21 From 1-2 days before, to 5 days after appearance of rash From 1-2 days before, to 5 days after 5 days from onset of rash appearance of rash Shingles Usually years after chicken pox Blisters contain Chicken Pox virus (Varicella Discuss with local HPU Noster) None Colds /'Flu 1-3 days while symptoms persist while child unwell None Conjunctivitis 2-3 days during active infection (with pus and crusting) Single cases: if child is well no exclusion necessary None Cryptosporidium 3-11 Whilst cysts are present in stools (several weeks) but mainly whilst diarrhoea is present Until clinically fit with no diarrhoea, for 48 hours None Diphtheria 2-5 throat examination is clear b 7 days and until bacteriological result is negative
+Disease Usual Incubation Period (days) Infectious Period (days) Minimum period of exclusion of patients from school, day nursery, playgroup, etc. Exclusion of family contacts who attend playgroup, day nursery or school Campylobacter 3-5 Whilst organism is in stools (<7 weeks) but mainly whilst diarrhoea is present Until clinically fit with no diarrhoea for 48 hours None Chickenpox 13-21 From 1-2 days before, to 5 days after appearance of rash 5 days from onset of rash None Shingles Usually years after chicken pox Blisters contain Chicken Pox virus (Varicella Discuss with local HPU Zoster) None Colds /'Flu 1-3 days while symptoms persist while child unwell None Conjunctivitis 2-3 days during active infection (with pus and crusting) Single cases: if child is well no exclusion necessary None Cryptosporidium 3-11 Whilst cysts are present in stools (several weeks) but mainly whilst diarrhoea is present None Diphtheria 2-5 Whilst the organism is present in nose and throat Until clinically fit and bacteriological examination is clear 7 days and until bacteriological result is negative